 X-Drive Silver - Cruising Mainsail

-S-Glass yarns are less expensive than carbon and they are heavier, but on smaller sails, the lower stretch resistance and weight difference is not as noticeable.
+S-Glass fibers are less expensive than carbon and they are heavier, but on smaller sails, the lower stretch resistance and weight difference is not as noticeable.

-UK Sailmakers’ tape laying machine puts down up to 11 tapes at a time in a 20 cm wide path (8 inches wide), which means there are hundreds of tapes on the sail.
-The almost complete coverage of the sail’s surface with S-Glass yarns prevents the sail from distorting.
-Because of the nearly complete coverage of the sail with tapes, the strength requirement of the base laminate is reduced.
-This means UK Sailmakers can use lighter and less expensive laminates than would be used in Tape-Drive sails and the savings are passed on.
+UK Sailmakers’ fiber laying machine puts down up to 11 tapes at a time, which means there are hundreds of tapes running continuously between the three corners of the sail.
+The almost complete coverage of the sail’s surface with S-Glass fibers prevents the sail from distorting.
+The strength requirement of the base laminate is reduced by the massive strength of the continuous fiber grid.
+This means UK Sailmakers can use lighter and less expensive laminates and the savings are passed on.

-The standard X-Drive Silver sail comes with taffeta on one side of the sail and there are options to have taffeta put over the tapes on the leech or fully covering the tape side of the sail.
+The standard X-Drive Silver sail comes with taffeta on one side of the sail and there are options to have taffeta put over the fibers on the leech or fully covering the continuous fiber side of the sail.

-The S-Glass yarns used in X-Drive tapes are dry—not coated in glue—which keeps them from becoming brittle.
+The S-Glass fibers used in X-Drive sails are not coated in glue, which keeps them from becoming brittle.
 Keeping the yarns dry improves their flexibility.